dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.md

 # Known issues and future evolution
+- JTAG interface to the DSU does not work - UART connection is required.

 - There is a bug within ahb2avl bridge, used to bridge LEON to the DDR3 UniPHY controller.
 It does not properly handle long burst transfers where the slave can introduce a gap into the responses.
 It can cause a cache line corruption and an undefined behavior.